apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-windows/040-tableau-examples.md

 file and then visualize the data in Tableau 8.1.
 You can use the same steps to access data from other sources such as Hive, HBase, JSON, TSV, and CSV.

-**Note:** This example assumes that there is a schema named dfs.default which contains a parquet file named region.parquet.
+{% include startnote.html %}This example assumes that there is a schema named dfs.default which contains a parquet file named region.parquet.{% include endnote.html %}

 #### Step 1.
 Create a DSN to the Parquet File and Preview the Data